Teen Suicides: What Are the Risk Factors?

 What to do?
 The first thing to do is talk.

-Nadine Kaslow, PhD, is the 2014 President-Elect of the American Psychological Association, Vice Chair for Faculty Development at the Department of Psychiatry and Behavioral Sciences at Emory University and Chief Psychologist, Grady Memorial Hospital.
+Nadine Kaslow, PhD, is a psychologist who was the 2014 President of the American Psychological Association.
+She is the Vice Chair for Faculty Development at the Department of Psychiatry and Behavioral Sciences at Emory University and Chief Psychologist, Grady Memorial Hospital.